NicolaeJinga/Dodge-v3/README.md

 # Dodge-v3
 Recreated old Dodge project in Unity.
 Written in C# and built for Android.
-Rebuilt on August 2019 in Unity 2019.3.5f1
+Rebuilt in August 2019 with Unity 2019.3.5f1

 ## Project Description